botiose/algorep/README.txt

 The following is an example of valid repl inputs for the server:

+> start
+> 1,crash
+> 2,crash
+> 1,recover
+> 3,speed-low
+> 4,speed-medium
+> 2,recover
-> start 1,crash 2,crash 1,recover 3,speed-low 4,speed-medium 2,recover shutdown
+> shutdown

 ################################ DOCUMENTATION #################################

 Doxygen was used for the documentation.
 To create and open the documentation in a firefox browser use:

-$ make doc-view
+$ make doc

-To view class diagrams 'graphviz' is required.
-On a debian based OS this can be installed with:

-$ sudo apt install graphviz

 ################################## TEST SUIT ###################################